shadowusr/u-web-labs/README.md

 cd u-web-labs &&
 docker-compose up -d
 ```
-Git and Docker Composed are required.
+Git and Docker Compose are required.
 The app will be launched on `localhost:1212`, but you can alter this address in the `docker-compose.yml` file.

 By the way, this project entirely lacks i18n.
 I doubt it's needed though.
 I doubt that these lines will be ever read by someone.